joelbarmettlerUZH/AudioRec/README.md

 rec.save("test.wav")
 ```

-Now that your file is saved, convert it to MP3 and delte the old file.
+Now that your file is saved, convert it to MP3 and delete the old file.

 ```python
 Recorder.wavTomp3("test.wav")